maxproske/learn-supply-chain-security/README.md

 > _In security, all we can ever do is raise the bar.
 Even with a fully secure end-to-end supply chain, all you've done is build a super secure malware delivery system if someone upstream decides to ship you malware._

 The idea of a **supply chain** comes from manufacturing - it's the long chain of suppliers needs to produce a factory's output.
 Physical supply chains have been a mess since the pandemic, and software isn't much different.
+Software **updates** are the attack vector.

 **Supply chain attacks are on the rise**, leaking Personally Identifiable Information (PII), inserting ransomware and backdoors into healthcare, finance, government, and energy sectors, posing a **risk to human safety**.
 It's wack-a-mole, and it's not new - You don't get value out of time securing something that nobody is spending time attacking.